-With its modern looks and an ability to offer big-car comfort in a compact, fun-to-drive package, is it any wonder that the Ford Fiesta is Britain's best-selling small hatchback?
-The value-for-money model consistently tops the sales charts, and holds on to its value as well as some luxury cars like the Audi A1 and BMW 1 Series.
-It's available in three and five-door formats, and the line-up is extensive, encompassing 11 different trims and a choice of six engines, ranging from 1.25-litre petrol to 1.5 TDCi diesel.
-The economy champion of the range is the ECOnetic, while the Zetec S is as close as you’ll get to a hot hatchback version.
+With its modern looks and ability to offer big-car comfort in a compact, fun-to-drive package, is it any wonder that the Ford Fiesta is Britain's best-selling car?
+It holds on to its value as well as some more upmarket models like the Audi A1 and BMW 1 Series.
+It's available as a three or five-door, and the line-up is extensive, encompassing many different trims and a wide choice of engines, ranging from an impressive 1.0-litre turbocharged petrol to a 1.5-litre TDCi diesel.
+The ECOnetic diesels are the fuel-economy champions, while performance enthusiasts are catered for by the Ford Fiesta ST, which is one of our favourite sporty hatchbacks.

 - Stylish looks